 Some time pressure will motivate you to do your best, but some time pressure kills you from inside, and if you’re in a situation where everything goes against you.
 Also, if your strategy, decision, and goals all get wrong because you take so much pressure that it starts to kill you from the inside and impact your leadership skills.
 It means the time has come to hand over the responsibilities to deserving and hardworking candidates.

 After covering some red signal points here are some green signals, that will force you to think about why leaders step down from their position.

 - Leaders step down for the betterment of the company.

 1. Leaders are unstoppable.

 When it comes to business, leaders focus and try to develop the company as much as possible.
-Once the company gets success and becomes one of the high grossing companies, a leader silently steps down from his position.
+Once the company gets successful and becomes one of the high-grossing companies, a leader silently steps down from his position.
 Now the question is why?

 Because this is a great leader’s quality, they never stop once their goal is achieved; they give their roles and responsibilities to young minds.
 In short, leaders are Unstoppable.